knitr::opts_chunk$set(

 - Anthropic: Messages API, tools &

-: https://docs.anthropic.com/en/api/messages#body-tool-choice - Google Gemini: Structured Output: https://ai.google.dev/gemini-api/docs/structured-output
+input_schema: https://platform.claude.com/docs/en/api/messages#body-tool-choice - Google Gemini: Structured Output: https://ai.google.dev/gemini-api/docs/structured-output